celo-org/celo-hackathon-agent/README.md

 ## Available Models

-- `gemini-2.0-flash-lite`: Balanced model suitable for most use cases
-- `gemini-2.0-flash`: Advanced model with enhanced capabilities and performance
+- `gemini-2.5-pro-preview-03-25`: Advanced model with enhanced capabilities and performance

 ## Custom Prompts and Scoring